Accident at Home Compensation Claims

 If you have suffered an injury because of a private or local authority landlord, the following steps will assist your case:

-- take photographs of the damage or poor maintenance which caused the accident
+- Take photographs of the damage or poor maintenance which caused the accident.

-- make a note of when you first reported it to your landlord, how many times you reported it, and what the landlord's response was
+- Make a note of when you first reported it to your landlord, how many times you reported it, and what the landlord's response was.

-- contact your landlord to confirm you have now been injured as a result of this damage and request again that they rectify it
+- Contact your landlord to confirm you have now been injured as a result of this damage and request again that they rectify it.

 Can you claim for an accident at someone else's home?

 If the homeowner is to blame for your accident, their own home insurance may provide suitable cover.
-Quittance's solicitors offer a confidential, no-obligation consultation if you would like to discuss this further.

 If the injury resulted from a defective product or faulty workmanship on the part of a negligent tradesperson, you should be able to claim directly against the party responsible without prejudicing the homeowner.
-If you would like to discuss your options in more detail, you can call Quittance today or request a callback.

 What if you are partly responsible for the accident?